Symptoms of a Panic Attack

 Panic attack – what is it?

-When do panic attacks strike?
+When do panic attacks occur?

 Panic disorder

-How to bring panic attacks under control
+How to manage panic attacks

 When a panic attack strikes, you will already know what to do: